theappbusiness/ConfigGenerator/README.md

 </plist>
 ```

+## Step 3: An external build step for each environment

 Finally, you need to create a build target for each of your enviroments.
 This can be done be selecting File -> New -> Target and selecting 'External Build System' from the 'Cross-Platform' tab.

 In the settings of each build target point the 'Build Tool' to the location of the `configen` script that you copied to your directory earlier and invoke the arguments as follows.
-Note that the output directory must be created seperatly.
+Note that the output directory must be created separately.

 ```sh
 configen --plist-path <plist> --hints-path <mapping-file> --class-name <output-class-name> --output-directory <output-directory>